 Tech stacks that had been the darlings of their day, such as LAMP or MEAN stacks, quickly fell out of favor for developers looking to innovate.
 Jamstack refers to API-driven architecture that enables the creation of modern web applications and gives more context to those trying to create powerful applications.
 Modern architectures for Jamstack purposes take the modular approach by connecting APIs to deliver performant web applications quickly.

 Jamstack refers to web applications built using the following stack:

-APIs - Reusable APIs, which are either custom built or link 3rd party services, serve as all of the server-side processes or database actions.
+APIs - Reusable APIs, either custom-built or linked third-party services, serve as all server-side processes or database actions.